hugomd/blog/content/post/now-review-app-post.md

 Clicking on it should take you to the _Now_ deployment with the correct changes to `index.html` displayed:
 ![](DraggedImage-4.png)

-It’s worth noting here this link is an alias for the latest review app deployment.
+It’s worth noting here that this link is an alias for the latest review app deployment.
 You’ll have to use `now ls` to view all iterations of the merge request, if required.

 If you found this interesting, have any questions or queries, or just want to say hi, then hit me up on [Twitter](https://twitter.com/hugojmd)!